rdlowrey/auryn/README.md

 limit classes to a single instance often fall into the trap of using `static` Singleton implementations for things like configuration classes and database connections.
-While it's often necessary to prevent multiple instances of a class, the Singleton method spells death to testability and should generally be avoided. `Auryn\Provider` makes sharing class instances across contexts a triviality while allowing maximum testability and API transparency.
+While it's often necessary to prevent multiple instances of a class, the Singleton method spells death to testability and should generally be avoided. `Auryn\Injector` makes sharing class instances across contexts a triviality while allowing maximum testability and API transparency.

 Let's consider how a typical problem facing object-oriented web applications is easily solved by